LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 import {Link} from "gatsby"
 ```

 Now fire up the Gatsby development server and navigate to http://localhost:8000/ You should see the page render.
-Congratulations you have converted your website to React!
+Congratulations you have converted your website to Gatsby!